factsheetlist/factsheetlist.github.io/index.md

 This list was originally on Google Docs.
 That version is now deprecated, please check [soopakhell.xyz](http://www.soopakhell.xyz) for the latest version instead.

+Keep in mind: **I cannot verify the veracity of all the information presented here.
+Don't be surprised if some of the studies/papers presented in these links were retracted by their authors, have serious methodological flaws, or are generally low-quality.
+Just know you have been warned.**

 ## General